tsinis/dart-code-metrics-action/README.md

 <img
   src="https://raw.githubusercontent.com/dart-code-checker/dart-code-metrics-action/main/doc/.assets/logo.svg"
-  alt="Dart Code Metrics logo"
+  alt="DCM logo"
   height="150" width="150"
   align="right">

-# Dart Code Metrics Action
+# DCM Action

-This action allows to use Dart Code Metrics from GitHub Actions.
+This action allows to use DCM from GitHub Actions.

-## What is Dart Code Metrics?
+## What is DCM?

-[Dart Code Metrics](https://github.com/dart-code-checker/dart-code-metrics) is a static analysis tool that helps you analyze and improve your code quality.
+[DCM](https://github.com/dart-code-checker/dart-code-metrics) is a static analysis tool that helps you analyze and improve your code quality.

 ## Usage